 Depending on the severity of the opioid addiction, an individual may or may not be started on medication-assisted treatment.
 Medication-assisted treatment is a form of care that provides those detoxing from opioids with prescription medications designed to minimize cravings and control withdrawal symptoms.
 Each dose will be carefully administered by a medical professional working at an opioid detox in Knoxville, TN so that there is no opportunity for abuse.
 Many medication-assisted treatment programs work to taper their clients off of these medications (including methadone and buprenorphine) prior to the completion of the program in an effort to prevent abuse when they transition back into everyday life.

 An opioid detox in Knoxville, TN will also have medical professionals available to check vital signs on a regular basis and care for any physical conditions that a client might be experiencing.
-In addition, mental health care professionals are also on site, providing clients with the appropriate care that they need at this time.
-This might include working with clients to develop effective coping skills or making a recommendation for a specific medication used to treat a mental health condition he or she is experiencing.
+In addition, mental health care professionals are also on-site, providing clients with the appropriate care that they need at this time.
+This might include working with clients to develop effective coping skills or making a recommendation for a continuum of care at an inpatient facility.

 Do You Need Help?